MileHacker Logo

 • Winter: Go skiing or snowboarding in the Sierra Nevada; benefit from fewer crowds at city attractions.

-• Winter: Experience Christmas markets and decorations if visiting in December.
+• Winter: Experience Christmas markets and decorations if your trip is in December.

 Summers can be hot; plan early morning and late evening activities.